-IPAC supports the TMT Project with a number of business and engineering services.
-We are currently implementing the TMT Software Test and Integration Laboratory (TMT-STIL) after successfully demonstrating a prototype for the system.
+Through 2023, IPAC supported the TMT Project with a number of business and engineering services.
+We implemented the TMT Software Test and Integration Laboratory (TMT-STIL) after successfully demonstrating a prototype for the system.
 The TMT-STIL provides a set of software build and test environments for continuous integration with automated unit, component, and system-level testing for all TMT Software Systems.
 It integrates several cloud-based services, including cloud computing, software planning, issue tracking, configuration management, documentation, and messaging.

-In addition, IPAC administers the "Bravo Events" reporting system for the project, gathering weekly the accomplishments, issues, and decisions for each aspect of the project into a coherent report.
-IPAC also manages the cloud-based JIRA Issue Tracking system for the TMT project and hosts a TMT-proprietary engineering reporting system in the IPAC data center.
+In addition, IPAC administered the "Bravo Events" reporting system for the project, gathering weekly the accomplishments, issues, and decisions for each aspect of the project into a coherent report.
+IPAC also managed the cloud-based JIRA Issue Tracking system for the TMT project and hosted a TMT-proprietary engineering reporting system in the IPAC data center.

-The IPAC Communications and Education (ICE) team supports TMT with full-service workforce, education, public outreach and communications (WEPOC) management, planning, programing, execution and evaluation.
-ICE also manages and coordinates TMT International Observatory partnership-wide strategic and crisis communications activities.
+The IPAC Communications and Education (ICE) team supported TMT with workforce, education, public outreach and communications (WEPOC) planning, programing, execution and evaluation.